KandiNagaPavithra/AttendanceTracker/README.md

-# Attendance Management System (Java Console Application)
+# Attendance Management System - Java Console Application

 ## 📘 Overview
 This project is a **console-based Attendance Management System** built using Java.